khalladay/khalladay.github.com/_posts/2014-10-25-OpenMP vs OpenCL.md

 If you're interested, the code for both path tracers can be found on github: [OpenMP](https://github.com/khalladay/CaribouPT) or [OpenCL](https://github.com/khalladay/CaffeinePT).
 If you can see anything in the OpenMP source that could be changed to make it 20x faster (which would *almost* catch up to OpenCL), please let me know!
 Until then, it looks like I'm abandoning OpenMP for this project.

+As always, I'm [on twitter](http://twitter.com/khalladay) if you want to say hi :D Happy Coding!